openjdk/jextract/doc/GUIDE.md

 ### Function Pointers

-Jextract will generate a separate class for each function pointer type found in the header files it parses.
+Jextract generates a separate class for each function pointer type found in the header files it parses.
 For instance, for a function pointer `typedef` like this:

 ```c